Battle of Myadel

-Battle of Myadel was a battle of the Russo-Polish War (1654–67) which took place on February 8, 1659 near the Belarusian town of Myadzel.
+The Battle of Myadel took place on February 8, 1659, during the Russo-Polish War of 1654–1667, near the town of Myadzel, in present-day Belarus.
 The Russian army of Novgorod led by Ivan Khovansky defeated the Polish–Lithuanians led by Mikołaj Judycki and Władysław Wołłowicz.
-As a result, the Polish-Lithuanian army retreated to the safety of the walls of Lyakhovichi.
+As a result, the Polish–Lithuanian army retreated to the safety of the walls of Lyakhovichi.

 Background

 At the end of 1658, significant Polish–Lithuanian forces placed themselves in the region of Myadel, an area which previously swore a loyalty oath to the Russian Tsar.
 Many of the nobles (szlachta), however, followed the appeal of Hetman Paweł Jan Sapieha to join the Commonwealth army.
 After the signing of the treaty of Valiesar the Russian army could bring its troops to Lithuania that were so far involved in fighting the Swedes.
 The Russians entered Lithuania and took Braslaw.
 Some Lithuanian szlachta once again switched the sides and deserted to the Russians.
 However, the Commonwealth army had still a considerable number of 6,000 soldiers.